Fishing 1-700 Fast with Gold

 The first point maximises the proportion of valuable catches.
 The second point maximises the amount of Flesh gained from those catches.

-Three types of lure may be caught:
+Two types of lure may be caught:

 - Ephemeral Fishing Pole - inland Shadowmoon Valley (Draenor) and Spires of Arak